Set up a Connection in Basic Mode for Zendesk

 Click Yes, I have admin access & Initiate the connection.

-You will be required to verify access on the destination instance.
-After which complete the following steps on the destination instance.
+Note: You will be required to verify access on the destination instance.
+After that, complete the following steps on the destination instance.

 7. Select the project or repository where you want to sync entities.

-Selecting the project or repository is not applicable to all platforms.
-In this case, the Connection will be established after the previous step.
+Note: Selecting the project or repository is not applicable to all platforms.
+In this case, the Connection is established after the previous step.

 8. Click Confirm.